-- (a) Use of a recreational vehicle for occupancy.
+(a) Use of a recreational vehicle for occupancy.
 A recreational vehicle shall not be used for occupancy while on a residential premises, except for guests not exceeding 5 days in a calendar month.
-No more than one recreational vehicle may be occupied as allowed under this section. - (b) On-site storage of a recreational vehicle.
+No more than one recreational vehicle may be occupied as allowed under this section.

+(b) On-site storage of a recreational vehicle.
 A recreational vehicle located on a residential property shall be licensed by the state of Wisconsin.
 No more than 2 recreational vehicles shall be stored on a residential property with a principal building.
-A recreational vehicle may not be placed or used on a property without a principal building present.
 A recreational vehicle shall not be stored in a street yard or in the setback of a side yard, shore yard, or rear yard as established for the zoning district in which the parcel is located.